Skip to navigation

 Colonel the dog

-To alleviate the potential boredom and frustration associated with staying in the harbour and spending most of the time fixing things on the boat (our current project was painting all the rust spots on the deck) I decided to circumnavigate Île Mangareva by foot.
-The total distance looked fairly large on the map – something like 20km – but that wasn't not enough to deter a tramper like me, so armed with lunch, some water and a compass, I set off on the morning of Friday 30th May for a good, long walk.
+To alleviate the potential boredom and frustration associated with staying in the harbour and spending most of the time fixing things on the boat – our current project was to paint all the rust spots on the deck, which was pretty tedious – I decided to circumnavigate Île Mangareva by foot.
+The total distance looked fairly large on the map – something like 20km – but that wasn't enough to deter a tramper like me, so armed with lunch, some water and a compass, I set off on the morning of Friday 30th May for a good, long walk.

 A statue of Jesus